dbednarekk/TrainToGain/README.md

 The application is ready to go, check http://localhost:8000/doc/swagger/ or http://localhost:8000/doc/redoc/ for interactive API documentation.

 ## TBD
-- [ ] Frontend part of application is still under development, use interactive docs for testing functionality.
+- [ ] Frontend part of application is still under development.